The Lamplighters

 In the deep tunnels, where the Grid infrastructure dates back to before the Cascade, the air tastes of copper and old electricity.
 The indicator lights cast everything in shades of amber and red.
 Sound carries strangely — you learn to read echoes, to know from the way a hum changes pitch whether a system is healthy or dying.

 What the Lamplighters know but don't discuss.
+Sources unconfirmed.

-The Mental Map
+The Distributed Map

 A complete map of the interstitial Grid exists — but only in the collective memory of 800 people.
 No single Lamplighter knows every route.
 No document records every junction.
 The map is distributed across minds, assembled only through conversation, never committed to paper or data.
+The Collective has tried to acquire it.
+The Lamplighters politely declined.

 If the Lamplighters were destroyed, the map would die with them.
 46% of the Grid would become unmaintainable within months.